 Please note that this checklist is far from foolproof, as it’s possible for a website to pass several of the above tests with flying colours and still be a scam.
 The important thing to remember is to do your due diligence before providing any personal or financial information to any website or app.

-The first scam on the list is one that you may well be familiar with already, as it’s also been widely used to target customers from major Indonesian banks.
+The first scam on the list is one that you may well be familiar with already, as it’s also been widely used to target customers in Ireland.

 Known as “phishing”, this type of scam occurs when you receive an unsolicited email that looks as if it’s from your bank – or, in this case, from your crypto exchange or wallet provider.
 This email contains a link which will take you to a site that looks almost identical to the exchange or wallet you usually use, but is actually a scam site.